ccoenraets/ionic-tutorial/create-ionic-application.md

   ionic start conference sidemenu
   ```

-1. Run the starter application.
+1. Run the application.
 Open a browser and access the following URL:

   [http://localhost:5000](http://localhost:5000)